kovidgoyal/calibre/manual/conversion.rst

 options to fine tune the conversion process.
 Note however that calibre's conversion system is not a substitute for a full blown ebook editor.
-To edit ebooks, I recommend first converting them to EPUB or AZW3 using calibre and then using the Edit Book feature to get them into perfect shape.
+To edit ebooks, I recommend first converting them to EPUB or AZW3 using calibre and then using the :guilabel:`Edit book` feature to get them into perfect shape.
 You can then use the edited ebook as input for conversion into other formats in calibre.

 This document will refer mainly to the conversion settings as found in the